Full-time course load

 For example, in a standard undergraduate program, one to two courses per semester is usually considered part-time.
 Three to five courses is usually considered full-time.

 If you drop below the minimum course load for full-time studies, you’ll become a part-time student.
 This will affect your eligibility and Student Aid will reassess your account.
-You may be required to pay back some grant money.
+You may be required to pay back some loan or grant money.

 Student Aid doesn’t determine course loads.
 Contact an advisor at your school to determine how many courses you need to take to be a full-time student. |